 Frequently Asked Questions

-What should my child do if he/she misses the bus in the morning?
+What should my child do if he/she misses the bus in a morning?

 He/she should return home and try to make alternative arrangements to get to school as quickly as possible, by service bus or lift.
 School should be telephoned to advise of late arrival.
 Our telephone number is provided on our Contact Us page.